HorizonEmuTeam/Horizon-Emu/README.md

 # System Requirements

 ```
-Required OS: Android 9
+Operating System: Android 9
-Required GPU: Adreno 610, and any other that supports Turnip
+GPU: Any GPU with Turnip support
-Required CPU: Any CPU with aarch64
+CPU: Any CPU with aarch64
 Root: Root is not required
 ```